Generic name: tocilizumab [ TOE-si-LIZ-oo-mab ]

 You should not use tocilizumab if you are allergic to it.

-signs of infection such as fever, chills, cough, body aches, tiredness, open sores or skin wounds, diarrhea, stomach pain, weight loss, painful urination, or coughing up blood;
+Tell your doctor if you have any signs of infection such as fever, chills, cough, body aches, tiredness, open sores or skin wounds, diarrhea, stomach pain, weight loss, painful urination, or coughing up blood.

-a weak immune system;
+HIV, or a weak immune system;

 hepatitis B (or if you are a carrier of the virus);

-if you are scheduled to receive any vaccines.
+if you have received or are scheduled to receive any vaccines.

 How is tocilizumab given?

-Tocilizumab can have long lasting effects on your body.
+Tocilizumab can have long-lasting effects on your body.
 You may need certain medical tests every 6 months after you stop using this medication.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your tocilizumab injection.
+Call your doctor for instructions if you miss a dose.